nicolashainaux/mathmaker/README.md

 ```
 $ pip3 install mathmaker
 ```
-(this will automatically install two extra python3 libraries too: polib and PyYAML).
+(this will automatically install three extra python3 libraries too: polib, PyYAML and python-daemon).

 ## Basic use